Does Medicare Cover Hearing Aids?

 Your policy won’t pay for a hearing aid if it isn’t recommended as a result of a hearing test.

+Hearing aids often cost thousands, so the expenses add up quickly if you don’t have hearing coverage.
 For seniors on Original Medicare, switching to a Medicare Advantage plan may provide a solution.
-For seniors 65 and older with employer-sponsored health insurance, a Flexible Spending Account or a Health Savings Account (for those on a high deductible health plan) may help with costs.
+Seniors who have employer-sponsored health insurance may be able to take advantage of a Flexible Spending Account or a Health Savings Account (for those on a high deductible health plan) to manage the costs.

 What Medicare Plan Covers Hearing Aids?

 Private insurance companies offer Medicare Advantage (Part C) plans.
-Medicare Advantage plans replace Original Medicare (Part A and B) but provide the same Part A and B benefits along with additional services that can include dental and — yes — hearing coverage.
+Medicare Advantage plans substitute for Original Medicare (Part A and B) but provide the same Part A and B benefits along with additional services that can include dental and hearing coverage.

-Some Medicare Advantage plans, but not all, cover hearing.
-Coverage details vary by your location and on a plan-by-plan basis.
+Most Medicare Advantage plans cover hearing services, but coverage details vary by your location and plan.
 GoHealth has licensed insurance agents who can help identify the plan that is the right fit for your needs.

 Some Medicaid coverage is universal.
 Medicaid provides hearing services for children age 21 and under.
 For those over 21, Medicaid hearing coverage varies by state.